If you need to scrape e-commerce data, especially product data, you may encounter a situation like this:

 4. Run the task - to get your desired data

-Select Run on your device to run the task on your local device
+Select Run on your device to run the task on your local device.

-Wait for the task to complete
+Wait for the task to complete.

-Here is the data output sample.
+Here is a sample of the data output: